vbobrov/iseutils/README.md

 **Disclaimer: This tool simulates required browser transactions to automate certificate installation.
 This tool will not be supported by Cisco.
 Use at your own risk.**

 **No internal product information was used to develop this tool.
-It was created exclusively by analyzing interaction between Firefox and ISE using Web Console and simulating the same requests with Python.**
+It was created exclusively by analyzing interaction between Firefox and ISE using Web Developer Console and simulating the same requests with Python.**

-It was tested with ISE 2.2 and above.
-It may work with ealier version.
+This tool was tested with ISE 2.2 and above.
+It may work with earlier version.

 This tool can perform most of the system certificate import functions available through ISE GUI.